Berlin river cruise: Should you book a Spree boat tour?

 The boat’s interior

 You can choose to sit inside or outside.
 When you enter the boat, you will see the first level, which is the interior.
 It consists of oblong tables and comfortable seats, and you’ll also find menu cards.
 On the other hand, if you’d rather be exposed to the elements and have clearer views of the city, you can move to the deck on the upper level.
-The chairs on the deck are plastic, but I found them comfortable for a one-hour boat ride.
+The deck chairs are plastic, but I found them comfortable for a one-hour boat ride.

 The Berlin River Cruise itinerary